Motorola Razr (2020)

-The Motorola Razr (stylized motorola razr, also known as RAZR 2019 or RAZR 2020) is an Android foldable smartphone produced by Motorola Mobility.
-Unveiled on November 14, 2019, it was released on February 6, 2020 reviving the Razr line and designed to be reminiscent of the original Motorola Razr V3.
-It features a clamshell horizontally foldable screen that is fully touchscreen and rollable.
-An updated version of the phone, Motorola Razr 5G, was released on September 15, 2020.
-Motorola introduced a successor, Motorola Razr (2022), in August 2022.
+The Motorola Razr (stylized motorola razr, also known as RAZR 2019 or RAZR 2020) is an Android foldable smartphone produced by Motorola Mobility, unveiled on November 14, 2019 and released on February 6, 2020.
+It features a clamshell horizontally foldable main screen that is fully touchscreen.
+It marked a revival of the Razr line and designed to be reminiscent of the Motorola Razr V3 produced in the 2000s.